IThe short version

 If anything about how Drift handles data changes, we update this page.
 The date at the top moves forward.
 The app also flags major changes.

-Questions about privacy can go to W.H.
-Studio through the support link on the App Store listing.
+Questions about privacy can go to Offhour through the support link on the App Store listing.